Pros and Cons of Student Loan Refinance

 Cons of Student Loan Refinancing

 You lose the option for student loan forgiveness.
 If you refinance a federal loan into a private loan, you can no longer qualify for public service loan forgiveness by working as a teacher, nurse, lawyer and more.
+This also includes if there is ever widespread cancellation of federal student loans, which has been proposed.
 Private student loans aren’t eligible for student loan forgiveness.

 Private student loans do not offer income-driven repayment plans.
 If you have federal student loans, you could qualify to have your loans put on an income-driven repayment plan.
 This bases your monthly payment to a percentage of your income.
 Private student loans aren’t eligible for income-driven repayment plans.
 If you refinance a federal loan into a a new private loan, you no longer have this option.